 Dr. Knister enjoyed bowling and umpiring baseball games in his spare time.
 He belonged to the Parviam Lodge No 395 in Comber.

 Mrs. Knister died on the 6th of September, 1974.
 Dr. Knister died on the 15th of June, 1978.
 They are buried at the McDowell Cemetery, 7000 Gracey Sideroad, Tilbury West Twp, Essex County, Ontario.
-The doctors parents are also buried there.
+The doctors parents are buried there also.